hmz42/SRS/README.md

 ## Introduction

 ### Purpose
-LocalConnect is a versatile platform connecting users with nearby sellers, service providers, and skilled individuals, aiming to enhance the local user experience through tailored functionalities.
+LocalConnect is a versatile platform connecting users with nearby sellers, reservation Service Providers, and service providers, aiming to enhance the local user experience through tailored functionalities.

 ### Scope
-The system provides functionalities such as user access and registration, seller accounts, reservation systems for service providers, and a skills marketplace.
+The system provides functionalities such as user access and registration, seller accounts, reservation Service Providers accounts, and a service providers.
 It caters to regular users, sellers, service providers, and skilled individuals.

 ### Overview
 LocalConnect operates as an independent .NET Angular website with a SQL Server database, seamlessly connecting users through dedicated interfaces and interfacing with external systems for data enrichment.